spiral/docs/docs/en/console/commands.md

 # Console - User Commands

 You can add new console commands to your application or register plugin commands using bootloaders.
-By default, the Console component configured to automatically find commands in the `app/src` directory.
+By default, the Console component is configured to automatically find commands in the `app/src` directory.

 To add a new `symfony/console` based Command, simply drop it into your application.